splanck/vc/docs/vcdoc.md

 return p.x;
 ```

 Union declarations follow the same pattern using the `union` keyword.
-Only
-basic member types are supported and the maximum member size determines the
+Each member shares the same storage and the overall size of the object is
-size of the union object.
-Member access syntax is parsed but not semantically
-checked yet.
+determined by the largest member.
+Access uses the same `.` and `->`
+operators as for structures.
+The compiler currently parses these accesses
+but does not verify which member is active.

 #### Typedef aliases